-Scheuermann disease manifests in adolescence and is slightly more common among boys.
-It probably represents a group of diseases with similar symptoms, but etiology and pathogenesis are uncertain.
+Scheuermann disease probably represents a group of diseases with similar symptoms, but etiology and pathogenesis are uncertain.
 It may result from osteochondritis of the upper and lower cartilaginous vertebral end plates or trauma.
 Some cases are familial.

 Diagnosis of Scheuermann Disease

-Lateral spinal x-rays confirm the diagnosis of Scheuermann disease by showing anterior wedging of ≥ 5° of 3 or more consecutive vertebral bodies, usually in the lower thoracic and upper lumbar regions.
-Later, the end plates become irregular and sclerotic.
+Lateral spinal radiographs confirm the diagnosis of Scheuermann disease by showing anterior wedging of ≥ 5° of 3 or more consecutive vertebral bodies, usually in the lower thoracic and upper lumbar regions.
+Later, the end plates may become irregular and sclerotic.
 Spinal misalignment is predominantly kyphotic but is sometimes partly scoliotic.

 Treatment of Scheuermann Disease